MDRobiulhassan/CTF/README.md

 - Python, Bash
 - `strings`, `grep`, `xxd`, etc.

-## 📌 Note
+## Note

-> 🚨 Do NOT use these techniques on systems you do not own or have explicit permission to test.
+> Do NOT use these techniques on systems you do not own or have explicit permission to test.
-> 🛡️ Stay ethical.
+> 🛡Stay ethical.
 Stay curious.

 ---